International Pet Travel is complicated, but we have done this and so can you!

-You can use this as a guide to make your own.
+You need an Animal Feeding and Watering Instruction Form.
+You can use this as a guide to making your own.
 Some print their form on sticker paper; however, I use regular paper and tape it on so, I can change it out for the next trip.

 2. The Outside of Your Pet’s Kennel Must Have “LIVE ANIMAL” Stickers with Arrows

 Affix Green 3”x 5”, “LIVE ANIMAL” Stickers to the front, back, sides, and top.
 The Lettering must be at least 1″ tall.
 Affix Arrow stickers to the side, front, and back.

 Green= Live Animals (mostly Pets).
 (Red=Laboratory Animals).
 Use Green.
 Do not cover Ventilation holes or slats.